Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Playa de Formentor

-Only 10 more minutes on the bus will take you to arguably the most beautiful destination on this tour: Playa de Formentor.
-This crescent-shaped beach is one of the finest natural beaches in Mallorca Spain, surrounded by a lush pine forest and the Tramuntana mountains.
-A clean, tree-backed stretch of paradise almost one kilometer long, the narrow beach is filled with fine-grained sand and shallow blue-green waves that lap at the calm shore.
+Only 10 more minutes on the bus brings you to the most beautiful destination on this tour: crescent-shaped Playa de Formentor which is one of the finest natural beaches in Mallorca Spain.
+A clean, tree-backed stretch of paradise nearly one kilometer long, the narrow strip is filled with fine-grained sand and calm blue-green waves.

-With an hour and a half to spare, consider taking a dip in the crystal clear water or tan on the sandy shore.
-If you prefer to avoid UV rays, the pine trees also offer plenty of natural shade or you can rent loungers and umbrellas lining the beach.
-The usual facilities like showers, toilets, and the waterfront eatery L'Espigó Beach Bar can be found about, and during the summer supervision is provided by a lifeguard.
+With an hour and a half to spare, dip in the crystal-clear water or tan on the sandy shore.
+To avoid UV rays, the surrounding pines offer plenty of natural shade or rent loungers and umbrellas lining the beach.
+The usual facilities like showers, toilets, and the waterfront eatery L'Espigó Beach Bar are found about, and in the summer supervision is provided by a lifeguard.

 Fashionable woman in a chic rust-colored jumpsuit posing on a stone wall with the scenic Mallorca coastline in the background.

-If you come prepared with a particular water sport in mind, you likely have enough time to rent the required gear if you do so right at the beginning of the stop.
-Water bikes, windsurfing equipment, small sailboats, and catamarans are offered at different points throughout the year along this shore.
+If you come prepared with a water sport in mind, you likely have enough time to rent the required gear at the beginning of this stop.
+Water bikes, windsurfing equipment, small sailboats, and catamaran rentals are offered at different points throughout the year along this shore.

-Once your time at Playa de Formentor is up, grab a ferry ticket from the tour operator and board the boat that will take you back to Port de Pollença after a 30 minute ride.
-From Port de Pollença, the same bus will pick you up from the ferry depot and transport you back to Palma, which takes about an hour to return to where you originally departed from.
-If you boarded the tour from central Palma like we did—which just so happens to be the last pickup spot—the drop-off process occurs in reverse so you’ll be in the first group off the bus!
+Once your time at Playa de Formentor is up, grab a ferry ticket from the tour operator and board the boat that will take you back to Port de Pollença after a 30-minute ride.
+From Port de Pollença, the same bus will pick you up from the depot and transport you back to Palma, which takes about an hour to return to the original departure point.
+If you boarded in central Palma like I did—which happens to be the last pick-up spot—the drop-off process occurs in reverse so you’ll be first off the bus!

 Avinae Wine & Spirits Tasting

-Use your time in Palma to learn more about Mallorcan wine with a tasting session in the heart of the old town.
-Taking place in the basement of a cozy 'colmado' wine store, walk 3 minutes to this tasting inside Avinae Wine & Spirits which includes plenty of samples along with a mahón cheese plate and other local delights like wild boar sobrasada—a native high-quality sausage.
-As a nice extra touch, the group is limited to just four people so you get personal attention from your host.
+Learn about Mallorcan wine with a tasting session in the basement of a cozy 'colmado' wine store.
+Avinae Wine & Spirits offers plenty of samples along with a mahón cheese plate and other local delights like wild boar sobrasada—a native high-quality sausage.
+As a special touch, the group is limited to just six guests so you can personally learn from the sommelier.

 An inviting spread of cheese, charcuterie, and empty wine glasses set up for a wine tasting session in a rustic Mallorca setting.